Connecting beyond art school (curriculum case study)

 Challenges and implications

-For fine art students the relationship between employability and study is not predetermined, as fine art graduates go on to do a wide variety of work as demonstrated by studies like NESTA's (B Oakley, K., Sperry. and Pratt, A, 2008).
+For fine art students the relationship between employability and study is not predetermined, as fine art graduates go on to do a wide variety of work as demonstrated by studies like NESTA's The Art of Innovation (B Oakley, K., Sperry. and Pratt, A, 2008).

 However, it is often more clear to fine art students how their discursive skills (critical thinking, talking, writing, etc.) can be seen as transferrable than how their embodied and more materially related skills of doing and making can be applied in the workplace.
 Discursive and material skills are often interlinked, but this event focused on the latter, even as it took the form of the former.
 The event aimed to address and understand what enterprise means for fine art students in relation to skill and material knowledge, while also including recent graduates to contribute their experience to the exhibition and symposium.